-We expect 10-15.000 participants from all over the world, where a lot will be flying to Copenhagen.
-So we have our eyes focused on reducing our carbon emission footprint and will be nudging as many as possible to off-set their flight or take the train if they are joining from Europe.
+We expect 10-15.000 participants from all over the world, a lot of whom will be flying to Copenhagen.
+So we are focused on reducing our carbon footprint and will be nudging as many as possible to off-set their flights or to take the train if they are joining from Europe.

 3. WHAT ARE YOU PARTICULARLY FOCUSED ON WHEN IT COMES TO SUSTAINABILITY?

 We have a triple bottom line and believe that climate/environment, economy and social aspects constitute the elements of sustainability.
 The UN Global Goals gives us a narrative and a framework.
 The goals are inseparable and interlinked, and every goal is relevant for the fields of architecture, construction and city planning.

 With the UN-pledge ‘Leave No One Behind’ as part of our congress title, we are of course paying a lot of attention to the unfolding of the social aspects of sustainability.

 4. WHAT DO YOU THINK WILL BE THE MOST CHALLENGING SUSTAINABILITY ISSUE?
 AND WHAT WILL YOU AIM TO DO ABOUT IT?

 Transportation to and from the congress and accommodation during the congress.
 We hope to make good deals with European railway companies, making travel by train a smooth and comfortable alternative to the airplane, perhaps even including networking arrangements during the journey.
 We will also offer more sustainable alternatives to a classic hotel-stay, where we match people by interest with local hosts, so you will both have a local guide and be able to substantially minimise your resource-footprint.

 5. WHAT WAS THE REASON YOU CHOSE COPENHAGEN AS THE CITY FOR UIA 2023?